 In April this year, the seventh Indonesian president, Joko Widodo (known colloquially as ‘Jokowi’) travelled to the UK.
 During his visit, he inked at least five agreements in different fields; namely, sports, fisheries, maritime affairs, education, as well as the deal between national flag carrier Garuda Indonesia and Airbus and Rolls Royce.
 Of all these deals, the agreement on education seems ripe for further discussion.

 Undeniably, the Indonesian government, historically, has exerted considerable efforts to send a number of its students to pursue education at the world’s best institutions, including those in the UK, through several scholarship programmes.
-There are scholarships from the Ministry of Religious Affairs (DIKTIS)the Indonesian Directorate General of Higher Education (DIKTI)the Indonesian Endowment Fund for Education (LPDP); the latter has the highest number of recipients.
+There are scholarships from the Ministry of Religious Affairs (DIKTIS), the Indonesian Directorate General of Higher Education (DIKTI), the Indonesian Endowment Fund for Education (LPDP); the latter has the highest number of recipients.
 Each scholarship provider has sent thousands of students to various countries worldwide.
 Particularly LPDP, whereby approximately 6,400 recipients have studied at several universities globally, including the UK.

 The new trend of Indonesian students studying in the UK has increased significantly in recent years.
 This is even recognised by the UK Ambassador to Indonesia, Moazzam Malik.
 It is estimated that approximately 3,000 Indonesian students are studying currently at several UK institutions.
 This figure is expected to increase around 20 to 30% annually.
 The interests of Indonesian students to pursue education in the UK are driven primarily by the world-renowned quality of UK education.